 Pounding Systems (1994)

-Car with audio system modified by Chodzko to (loudly) play music tapes synchronised with the speed of the vehicle.
+Car with audio system modified to play music tapes synchronised with the speed of the vehicle.

 A series of audio tapes containing popular music from the countries represented by embassies, consulates or high commissions in the area of Kensington near to the Royal College of Art (eg: Iraq, Thailand, Estonia, Mongolia, Iran, Romania, Nicaragua, Nepal, Lebanon, Slovakia, Czech Republic, Russia, Ukraine, Israel, and Azerbaijan, etc)